 Summary of Topline Results of Phase II Study

-The fully recruited Phase II trial of nomacopan for treatment of mild-to-moderate BP was a six-week open-label single-arm study evaluating safety and efficacy in 9 patients (7 with moderate severity, 2 mild).
-Patients entering the trial were at their choice permitted to use a low dose of mometasone topically to lesions for up to Day 21 as this was the first study of nomacopan in BP patients.
+The fully recruited Phase II trial of nomacopan for treatment of mild-to-moderate BP was a six-week open-label single-arm study evaluating safety and efficacy in nine patients (seven with moderate severity, and two mild).
+Patients entering the trial were permitted to use a low dose of mometasone topically to lesions, at their option, until Day 21 as this was the first study of nomacopan in BP patients.

-The trial achieved the main efficacy endpoints, which were clinically significant improvements in the Bullous Pemphigoid Disease Area Index (BPDAI) which provides an objective measure of the area of skin affected by inflammatory skin lesions (blisters, erythema and urticaria).
-Seven out of 9 patients showed a decrease by 4 or more points (deemed a minimal clinically important difference) in the BPDAI activity score between baseline (Day 1) and Day 42, while 2 patients, both with relapsing disease on admittance to the trial, were non responders.
+The trial achieved its main efficacy endpoints of clinically significant improvements in the Bullous Pemphigoid Disease Area Index (BPDAI), which is an objective measure of the area of skin affected by inflammatory skin lesions (blisters, erythema and urticaria).
+Seven out of the nine patients showed a decrease by four or more points (deemed a minimal clinically important difference) in the BPDAI activity score between baseline (Day 1) and Day 42, while two patients, both with relapsing disease on admittance to the trial, were non responders.

 Phase III Study

-Part A of the study is the same design as Part B but smaller and with the objective of comparing the Company’s target dose (comparable to dosing used in the Company’s hematopoietic stem cell transplant-related thrombotic microangiopathy (HSCT-TMA) and paroxysmal nocturnal hemoglobinuria (PNH) Phase III programs) with a lower dose of nomacopan and with placebo.
+Part A of the study is the same design as Part B, but smaller and with the objective of comparing the target dose (comparable to dosing used in the preceding paroxysmal nocturnal hemoglobinuria (PNH) Phase III program) with a lower dose of nomacopan and with placebo.

-Following Part A and discussion with the FDA, Part B will be conducted at the same trial sites using the optimal dose from Part A.
+Following Part A and a planned discussion with the FDA, Part B will be conducted at the same trial sites using the optimal dose from Part A.